cristianoc/arc-challenge/ARC_Problem_Theory.md

 **Why This Task is Not Well-Defined:**

 This task is not well-defined because the provided example can be solved by multiple minimal specifications, each of which produces different outputs for the test input.
 Specifically, both the **Vertical Flip Spec** and **Horizontal Flip Spec** are minimal, but they produce different outputs when applied to the test input.
 Additionally, the **Invert Colors Spec** offers another solution, though it is more complex and not minimal compared to the flip specs.
 The existence of these multiple minimal solutions, combined with their differing outputs for the test case, introduces ambiguity and prevents the determination of a unique minimal solution.
 Therefore, the task is not well-defined.

+## Additional Example: MiniARC

+### Description of MiniARC

+[MiniARC](miniARC) is a variant of the ARC problem where the task involves identifying a sequence of transformations from a set of operations, including flips, rotations, and inversions, to correctly map input grids to output grids.

+### Expressible Specifications in MiniARC

+- **Core Specifications**:
+  1. **Invert Colors:** Inverts all cell colors.
+  2. **Vertical Flip:** Flips the grid vertically.
+  3. **Horizontal Flip:** Flips the grid horizontally.
+  4. **Rotate 90:** Rotates the grid 90 degrees clockwise.
+  5. **Rotate 180:** Rotates the grid 180 degrees.
+  6. **Rotate 270:** Rotates the grid 270 degrees clockwise.
+- **Sequences**: Any valid sequence, including possibly empty sequences, composed of the Core Specifications.

+### Why MiniARC is an Instance of the Theory

+- **Expressible Specifications**: The MiniARC variant fits within the theory as it utilizes a defined set of expressible specifications (transformations like flips, rotations, and color inversions).
+Each transformation functions as a specific case of a relation between input and output grids, making it a concrete example of the relational concept used in the theory.

+- **Partial Order**: MiniARC also incorporates a notion of simpler specifications.
+Since transformations can be reduced to normal forms with a defined size, the partial order is determined by the size of these forms: a specification is simpler than another if it has a strictly smaller size.
+Thus, the identity transformation is the simplest, and specifications of the same size are considered equivalent in complexity but not directly comparable to each other.